 Stasia look down at her feet.
 I leaned over the counter to look down.
 There on the floor was this blue (I still remember the color!) betta fish flopping back and forth.

 “Um,” I said, “hold that thought Stasia,” as I walked around the counter and attempted to grab the franticly flopping fish off of the carpet.
 When I got my hands on it—which took a few tries as it is slimy and was flopping back and forth—it was covered in dog hair.
-(We didn’t sell dogs or dog supplies, the hair was from Brooklyn and Fafner, our two store mascots, but that’s another story) I walked over to the nearest fish tank, a 60 gallon breeder that was one of the tanks we sold live plants out of.
+(We didn’t sell dogs or dog supplies, we just run a veterinary mobile app, but more of that later) I walked over to the nearest fish tank, a 60 gallon breeder that was one of the tanks we sold live plants out of.
 I then dunked my hand and the hairy fish into the tank and shook off all the dirt and grim—and hair.

 After I plopped the betta fish back into it’s tiny cup on the counter I look up at Stasia, who had a completely blank expression on her face, and said “you were saying?”